eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-guides/wallet-provider/wallet-developers-workflow.md

 **mDL Attestation Issuance**

-Your EUDI Wallet implementation must support issuance of the mDL according to the OpenID4VCI v1.0 specification based on ARF and ISO/IEC 18013-5 (CBOR) standards for remote flows based on specifications from the 4th Driving License Directive.
+Your EUDI Wallet implementation must support issuance of the mDL according to the OpenID4VCI v1.0 specification based on ARF and ISO/IEC 18013-5 (CBOR) standards for remote flows based on specifications from the 4th Driving Licence Directive.

 **Remote Presentation Flow Implementation**